 The Company is a party to a Registration Agreement which gives certain shareholders of the Company registration rights for their shares.
-The parties to the Registration Agreement are the original holders of the Company's prior Class A, B, C, D, E, F, H, and I preferred stock and a holder of a warrant to purchase up to
+The parties to the Registration Agreement are the original holders of the Company's prior Class A, B, C, D, E, F, H, and I preferred stock.
+After the Company's 1995 recapitalization, the